hashicorp/terraform-provider-awscc/docs/resources/datasync_storage_system.md

 ### Required

-- `agent_arns` (List of String) The ARN of the DataSync agent that connects to and reads from the on-premises storage system's management interface.
+- `agent_arns` (List of Dynamic) The ARN of the DataSync agent that connects to and reads from the on-premises storage system's management interface.
 - `server_configuration` (Attributes) The server name and network port required to connect with the management interface of the on-premises storage system. (see [below for nested schema](#nestedatt--server_configuration))
 - `system_type` (String) The type of on-premises storage system that DataSync Discovery will analyze.